monome/docs/norns/engine-study-1.md

 permalink: /norns/engine-study-1/
 ---

-# learning the machine

-norns engine study 1: building a synth, creating an engine, scripting on norns
+# rude mechanicals
 {: .no_toc }

+*norns engine study 1: building a synth, creating an engine, scripting with engines on norns*

 SuperCollider is a free and open-source platform for making sound, which powers the synthesis layer of norns.
 Many norns scripts are a combination of SuperCollider (where a synthesis engine is defined) and Lua (where the hardware + UI interactions are defined).